Study Abroad in the Fall

 These awards are extended automatically to all students who study abroad in the fall.
 For questions about how this funding will work in conjunction with your financial aid package, please reach out to your financial aid officer.

-We understand that while abroad, registering for on-campus courses can seem like a pain.
-However, when you study abroad in the fall on a GEO-administered program, you will be able to enroll early for your spring courses back at VU!
+We understand that for students abroad in the fall, time zone differences make registering for on-campus courses a pain.
+However, when you study abroad in the fall on a GEO-administered program, you will be able to enroll early for your spring courses back at VU.
 Prior to going abroad, you will receive information indicating your early registration window date, so you can register before your stateside peers.
 This special benefit is available only to students abroad in the fall.

 Priority Spring Housing